agisoft-cloud/web-odm-to-blocks-exchange/README.md

 ## About

 This is a plugin for the [WebODM](https://github.com/OpenDroneMap/WebODM) photogrammetry software allowing to export results of photo triangulation in a Bently Blocks Exchange format.
-This data can be further imported to Agisoft Metashape Professional or other photogrammetry packages for processing.
+This data can be further imported third party photogrammetry packages for processing.

+## Limitations

+### Equirectangular cameras

+BlocksExchange does not support equirectangular cameras; therefore, exporting a dataset that includes equirectangular imagery will result in an error.

+### Mulitspectral datasets

+WebODM does not provide calibration parameters for all sensors in multispectral datasets (e.g., MicaSense cameras).
+Instead, it only includes calibration data for the primary band images.
+As a result, exporting photo triangulation parameters from a multispectral dataset will likely lead to incomplete or incorrect imports in third-party software.

 ## Development